KarnbirKhera/CUDA-Vector-Addition/README.md

 - Instruction Level Parallelism: Increased register pressure, increases coalescing complexity.

 **_Register pressure note:_**<br>
-_Increased register pressure can lead to lower occupancy, if register count per thread excedes hardware maximum, register spills into slower L2 cache.
+_Increased register pressure can lead to lower occupancy, if register count per thread exceeds hardware maximum, register spills into slower L2 cache.
 In this case, an RTX 4060 has a maximum register per thread count of 255._

 <h1>Benchmark Methodology</h1>
 - Time elapsed measured using CUDA Events.
 This allowed accurate profiling of kernel runtime without launch overhead or other miscellaneous factors such SM clock frequency. <br>
 - Nsight compute uses for throughput measurements.<br>
 - Efficiency calculated by (Nsight Compute Throughput)/ 272.0, the maximum theoretical memory bandwidth for RTX 4060.
 <br>
-- For each input size, the respective kernel had three warmup runs, proceeded by 10 trials which were recorded.
+- For each input size, the respective kernel had three warmup runs, followed by 10 trials which were recorded.

 <h1>Benchmark Results</h1>